Log in links for this page

 • TOWNSSURVEY_ARC - Lines representing municipal boundaries and coastline

-• TOWNSSURVEY_PT - Points representing survey points
+• TOWNSSURVEY_PT - Points representing the locations of surveyed coordinates

 When stored in geodatabase format, these four feature classes are organized in a feature dataset named TOWNSSURVEY, which includes the TOWNSSURVEY_Topology; rules have been created to enforce spatial relationships among the POLY, ARC and PT layers.